CamilingJS/TechSphere_Ecommerce/README.md

             <strong>Overall Revenue Performance</strong>
             <ul>
               <li>Total revenue over the period (2019–2022) amounts to $28.1 million.</li>
-              <li>Peak revenue was achieved in 2020 and early 2021 during the Covid-19 pandemic, followed by a gradual decline in 2022.</li>
+              <li>The Covid-19 Pandemic years resulted in peak revenue which were achieved in 2020 and early 2021, followed by a gradual decline in 2022.</li>
             </ul>
           </li>
           <li>